DigiNode-Tools/diginode-tools/README.md

-# DigiNode
-## Tools for installing and monitoring a DigiByte and DigiAssets Node
+# DigiNode - Install and monitor your own DigiByte & DigiAssets Node

 These tools have been designed to make it as easy as possible to setup and monitor your own DigiNode on your Linux hardware of choice.
-The recommended device for this is a Raspberry Pi 4 8Gb.
+The recommended setup for this is a Raspberry Pi 4 8Gb running Ubuntu Server 64-bit.

-WARNING: This script is still under development is should only be used for testing purposes until further notice.
+WARNING: This script is still under development and should only be used for testing purposes.

 ## DigiNode Installer

 Install script to set up your DigiNode - installs and configure DigiByte Core and the DigiAsset Metadata Server.
 It will also upgrade an existing install with any updates.

-### Main Features

 - Intuitively walks you though the process of installing a DigiByte Node and DigiAsset Node
 - Almost no linux experience required.
 It does all the work for you.
 It's as plug-and-play as possible.